Rudolf Firkušný

-Rudolf Firkušný (/cs/; 11 February 1912 – 19 July 1994) was a Czech-American classical pianist.
+Rudolf Firkušný (/cs/; 11 February 1912 – 19 July 1994) was a Czech and American classical pianist.

 Life

 Firkušný was born on 11 February 1912 in Napajedla, Moravia, Austria-Hungary.
 He was the younger brother of the musicologist Leoš Firkušný.
 Rudolf Firkušný started his musical studies with the composers Leoš Janáček and Josef Suk, and the pianist Vilém Kurz.
 Later he studied with the legendary pianists Alfred Cortot and Artur Schnabel.
 He began performing on the continent of Europe in the 1920s, and made his debuts in London in 1933 and New York in 1938.
 He escaped the Nazis in 1939, fled to Paris, later settled in New York and eventually became a U.S. citizen.

-Firkušný had a broad repertoire and skillfully performed the works of Mozart, Beethoven, Schubert, Schumann, Chopin, and Brahms as well as Mussorgsky and Debussy.
+Firkušný had a broad repertoire, performing the works of Mozart, Beethoven, Schubert, Schumann, Chopin, and Brahms as well as Mussorgsky and Debussy.
 However, he became known especially for his performances of the Czech composers Bedřich Smetana, Antonín Dvořák, Leoš Janáček, and Bohuslav Martinů (who wrote a number of works for him).

 Firkušný championed Dvořák's only piano concerto, which he played with many different conductors and orchestras around the world and also recorded several times.
 Originally, he performed the revised version made by his teacher Kurz and even arranged it further; yet in the end, he came back to the original Dvořák score.

 Firkušný was also a devoted chamber player, and among his most prominent partners were cellists Pierre Fournier, Gregor Piatigorsky, János Starker, and Lynn Harrell; violinists Nathan Milstein and Erika Morini; violist William Primrose; and the Juilliard String Quartet.
 He also gave many first performances of contemporary composers, not only Czech such as by his friends Martinů and Vítězslava Kaprálová but also Howard Hanson, Gian Carlo Menotti, Samuel Barber, and Alberto Ginastera.

 Firkušný taught at the Juilliard School in New York, and in Aspen, Colorado as well as in the Berkshire Music Centre in Tanglewood.
 Among his students were Yefim Bronfman, Eduardus Halim, Alan Weiss, Sara Davis Buechner, Carlisle Floyd, Kathryn Selby, Avner Arad, June de Toth, Richard Cionco, Robin McCabe, Anya Laurence, Natasa Veljkovic and Carlo Grante.
 After the fall of the communist government in his homeland (the "Velvet Revolution" of 1989), Firkušný returned to Czechoslovakia to perform for the first time after more than 40 years of absence.
 This was acclaimed as one of the major events of his festival, along with the return of his compatriot and friend the conductor Rafael Kubelík.
 Firkušný retained his remarkable talents well into his later years and, for example, played a full Dvořák-Janáček-Brahms-Beethoven sonata recital in Prague on 18 May 1992 together with the violinist Josef Suk (the namesake and grandson of his teacher, and great-grandson of Dvořák).
 He played only two times at the Prague Spring International Music Festival.
 The first time was in 1946, when he performed Dvořák's piano concerto, and in 1990 he played the second piano concerto of Martinů.